kittehcoin/kittehcoin/doc/readme-qt.rst

 UPnP port forwarding
 --------------------

-To use UPnP for port forwarding behind a NAT router (recommended, as more connections overall allow for a faster and more stable dogecoin experience), pass the following argument to qmake:
+To use UPnP for port forwarding behind a NAT router (recommended, as more connections overall allow for a faster and more stable kittehcoin experience), pass the following argument to qmake:

 ::